Peculiar architecture lover Jude Rogers (the architecture’s peculiar, not her, she swears...) explores some of our unique buildings.

 Inside, you’ll feel like you’re on the deck of a ship, constantly tilting, but you’ll also find remarkably preserved medieval features, like the wooden roof and the famous Cwmyoy Cross.
 Services are still held every Sunday morning and the church is kept open for visitors.

 A psychedelic theme park without the rides, Portmeirion is an intriguing architectural fantasy.
 Created by the eccentric Welsh architect Sir Clough Williams-Ellis between the 1920s and 1970s, it’s a clutch of colourful, Italianate cottages, villas and wild gardens like The Gwyllt, a ten-hectare woodland full of exotic plants and flowers.
 Guest accommodation is available, and day visitors are also encouraged.
-Entrance is £12, or often free with lunches at several of the village’s restaurants and spa.
+There is an entrance fee but it is often free with lunches at several of the village’s restaurants and spa.

 Dylan’s Café, Criccieth, Gwynedd